ncRNA-lab/Cucurbit_lncRNAs_landscape/Scripts/README.md

 ### STEP 16: Expression correlation analysis

-<div align="justify"> Expression correlation analysis is performed using DESeq2 and Tximport R packages.
+<div align="justify"> Expression correlation analysis is performed using <a href="https://bedtools.readthedocs.io/en/latest/">Bedtools</a> to get the pairs and, DESeq2 and Tximport R packages to get the correlations.
 For more details read the paper. <br /><br /></div>

 **NAT-lncRNAs**